3 creative photography techniques using burst mode

 2. Buffering in burst mode

-Another point worth knowing is that, with your camera recording so many images so quickly, they won’t have a chance to load to the card straight away.
-So when you stop shooting, images will still be loading to the card.
+With your camera recording so many images so quickly, they won’t have a chance to load to the memory card straight away.
+So when you stop shooting, images will continue to load to the card.

 This is the camera’s buffering system at work, holding onto the photo until it can load.

-It’s worth knowing that, when the buffer has reached its limit, you won’t be able to continue photographing until the images have been written to the memory card.
+When the buffer reaches its limit, you won’t be able to continue photographing until the images have been written to the memory card.

 It won’t take long, but you’ll have to pause for a moment.